 Although he remained consistent on those four men as the gunmen, the appellate court note that “On almost every other issue, however, Ogman's testimony was so inconsistent, both with respect to his own prior statements and testimony, and with respect to the testimony of other witnesses, that his overall veracity was, at best, highly suspect.”
 The court noted that during cross-examination, Ogman was asked: “Is it true that your concept, your understanding of the concept of truth, is that it's fluid, that is to say, that it changes with the situation that you are in or the audience that you have?”
 Ogman answered simply: “Yes.”

 In 2013, the Connecticut Supreme Court upheld the Appellate Court decision.
-On July 25, 2013, the prosecution dismissed the case against Adams – and, because the ruling affected all four cases, dismissed the cases against Henry, Ashe and Johnson as well.
-All four men were released that day.
+On July 25, 2013, the prosecution dismissed the case against Adams stating it had no credible evidence to proceed with a new trial – and, because the ruling affected all four cases, dismissed the cases against Henry, Ashe and Johnson as well.
+All four were released that day.

 – Maurice Possley